sbendimerad/machine_learning_from_scratch_python/README.md

 ## Getting Started

-To get started with "Machine Learning from Scratch", clone this repository and install the required Python packages:
+To get started with "Machine Learning from Scratch", clone this repository and open the notebooks :

 ```
 git clone https://github.com/yourusername/machine_learning_from_scratch_python.git
-cd machine_learning_from_scratch_python
-pip install -r requirements.txt
 ```